RConsortium/S7/spec/design.md

 ### Dispatch

-Dispatch will be nested, meaning that if there are multiple arguments in the generic signature, it will dispatch on the first argument, then the second.
+Dispatch is nested, meaning that if there are multiple arguments in the generic signature, it will dispatch on the first argument, then the second.
 Nested dispatch is likely easier to predict and understand compared to treating all arguments with equal precedence.
 Nested dispatch is also easier to implement efficiently, because classes would effectively inherit methods, and we could implement that inheritance using environments.